 Outlines for Specific Types of Services

-If you prefer a traditional church candlelight service, use the Christmas Eve Candlelight Service Outline, which will walk you through the service from start to finish; you can build your program based upon the service outline.
-Otherwise, use the brief outlines below to help you plan a service that focuses in on a more specific type.
+If you prefer a traditional church candlelight service, use the Christmas Eve candlelight service outline, which will walk you through the service from start to finish.
+Then, you can build your program based on the service outline.
+Otherwise, use the brief outlines below to help you plan a service that focuses on a more specific type.

 Carol Service

-A carol service includes singing Christmas carols, but can also include poetry, hymns, and speeches or sermons.
-Planning a service based on carol singing is simple, as long as you organize a few things in advance.
+A carol service includes singing Christmas carols but can also include poetry, hymns, and speeches or sermons.
+Planning a service based on carol-singing is simple if you organize a few things in advance.

-- Have a pianist or other musicians present or choose orchestral or instrumental versions of the carols and put them all on one tape or CD in the order you'll be singing them.
+- Have a pianist or other musicians present, or choose orchestral or instrumental versions of the carols and put them all on one playlist in the order you'll be singing them.

-- Designate people to control the sound system, starting and stopping the music between songs as necessary and putting lyrics up on the screen, if using media.
+- Designate someone to control the sound system, starting and stopping the music between songs as necessary and putting lyrics on the screen if using media.

-- If poems or other readings will be taking place, have them ready for the speakers to recite.
+- If poems or other readings take place, have them ready for the speakers to recite.

 Memorial Service